-Faculty Profile: Cary C. Franklin
+Faculty Profile: Cary Franklin

 Main Profile Content

 Professor Franklin's primary research interests are in the fields of constitutional law, antidiscrimination law, and legal history.
 She is particularly interested in the history of antidiscrimination law in the areas of sex and sexual orientation, and how this history influences legal conceptions of equality today.
-Her work has appeared in the Harvard Law Review, the Michigan Law Review, the NYU Law Review, the Virginia Law Review, and the Yale Law Journal.
+Her work has appeared in the Harvard Law Review, the Michigan Law Review, the NYU Law Review, the Supreme Court Review, the Virginia Law Review, and the Yale Law Journal.
 Her article, The Anti-Stereotyping Principle in Constitutional Sex Discrimination Law, 85 N.Y.U.
 L. Rev. 83 (2010), was awarded the Kathryn T. Preyer Prize by the American Society for Legal History.